marianacintrao/Proxy-Detection-with-Logical-Reasoning/README.md

 For example, let us take a look at the German Credit dataset where the protected attribute is `age_cat` (as in age category).
 88% of the times where the value for the attribute `credit_history` is `critical/other existing credit`, the value for `age_cat` is `old`.
 Furthermore, 29% of the records in the dataset, have a value of `critical/other existing credit` for the attribute `credit_history`.
 Hence, we say that `credit_history = critical/other existing credit` implies `age_cat = old` with a probability of 88% and an incidence of 29%.

-In the [Notebook](https://jupyter.org/) [file](https://github.com/marianacintrao/Proxy-Detection-with-Logical-Reasoning/blob/main/proxy_detect.ipynb) in this directory the four describe methods are:
+In the [Notebook](https://jupyter.org/) file [`proxy_detect.ipynb`](https://github.com/marianacintrao/Proxy-Detection-with-Logical-Reasoning/blob/main/proxy_detect.ipynb), in this directory the four describe methods are:

 **Single proxy discovery**